HINT: Hierarchical Interaction Network for Trial Outcome Prediction Leveraging Web Data: Method

 {\bf 2.
 Disease information} can also affect the trial outcome.
 For example, drugs in oncology have much lower approval rate than ones in infectious diseases~\cite{Hay2014-qw}.
 The disease information comes from its description and its corresponding ontology such as disease hierarchies like International Classification of Diseases (ICD)~\cite{anker2016welcome}.

 Formally, we represent all diseases $\mathbb{D} = \{d_1,\cdots, d_{N_d}\}$ (Eq.~\ref{eqn:disease}) as disease embedding,

 where $\text{GRAM}(d_i)$ represent an embedding of disease $d_i$ using GRAM (graph-based attention model)~\cite{choi2017gram}.
-GRAM is designed to leverage the hierarchical information inherent to medical ontologies.
+GRAM is designed to leverage the hierarchical information inherent to medical ontologies and succesfully used in predictive phenotyping~\cite{choi2017gram,fu2021probabilistic}.
 Specifically, the representation of current disease $d_i$ is a convex combination of the basic embeddings ($\bfe\in \RB^{d}$) of itself and its ancestors, i.e,

 where $\alpha_{ji}\in \RB_{+}$ represents the attention weight and we have

 where $g_1(\cdot)$ is a feed-forward network with a single hidden layer, following~\cite{choi2017gram}. $\text{Ancestors}(i)$ represents the set of all the ancestors of $i$.
 An ancestor of code represent a higher-level category of the current code.
 For example, in ICD 10 code~\cite{anker2016welcome}, ``D41'' (urinary organs neoplasm) and ``D41.2'' (ureter neoplasm) are the ancestors of ``D41.20'' (right ureter neoplasm). ``C34'' (malignant neoplasm of bronchus and lung) and ``C34.9'' (malignant neoplasm of unspecified part of bronchus or lung) are the ancestors of ``C34.91'' (malignant neoplasm of unspecified part of right bronchus or lung).